neo4j-partners/hands-on-lab-neo4j-and-azure/Lab 1 - Deploy Neo4j/README.md

 Now we need to enter a few values.

 * Resource Group - Select the existing resource group in your subscription.
-* Region - Select Australia East
+* Region - keep the default
 * Password - The password should be 12 characters or longer.
 A possible throw away password is "Foo12345678!"

 Now click "Next."